Retro Atari Classics: Reception

 According to Metacritic, the game received average reviews with a 51/100.
 CNET's Zennith Geisler called the older games "boxy and dull" and noted that the remixed versions "are bright, gaudy, and cheap."
-GameSpot's Jeff Gerstmann criticized the reprogramming that the classic games went through, noting that the controls were inferior to the original versions.
+GameSpots Jeff Gerstmann criticized the reprogramming that the classic games went through, noting that the controls were inferior to the original versions.
 Gerstmann also noted that the remix versions artwork "isn't implemented very well" and said that the collection was "the sort of game that's unpleasing to every possible audience."
-Nintendo Life's Sean Aaron commented that many of the DS versions of the original arcade games as "disappointing."
+Nintendo Lifes Sean Aaron commented that many of the DS versions of the original arcade games as "disappointing."
 Both Gerstmann and Aaron singled out Centipede as being especially worse in comparison to their arcade counterpart.
 IGN's Craig Harris also criticized control scheme decisions, noting that Mission Control was much more difficult because of the limitations of the chosen control scheme.
 Eurogamer's Kristian Reed felt that Atari's decision to require all players to own the cartridge to engage in multiplayer ruined any potential it had for being fun.
 Reed also criticized the remix artwork, saying it was "hideous graffiti-strewn abominations that attempt to lend the package some sort of misguided street cool."